noriyoshiabe/NASequencer/doc/en/overview.md

 NASequencer is a text-based music composition App.
 It focuses on quick composing and easy management.
 There have been several apps with musical notation for generating music sequence.
 Generally, plain-text is easy to edit and manage, however it can often be unreadable in music composition.
-NASequencer assists you to read structure of music composition by real-time previewing with piano-roll and event-list.
+NASequencer assists you to read structure of music composition by real-time previewing with piano roll and event list.
 Additionally, it assists you to check sound of ensemble by SoundFont synthesizer.

 Basic Features